Cleeng/cleeng-wp-plugin/readme.txt

 Cleeng is a patented technical solution that brings innovation to content monetization.

+**NOTE: Cleeng is currently in Private Beta, but by signing up on cleeng.com you are able to fully try it out.**

 It enables website publishers, bloggers and other content creators to generate micro payments and make (incremental) money from their creations.
 For visitors it simplifies the access to unique quality content by offering a one-click, pay as you go